-5.0 AIMS AND OBJECTIVES
+5. AIMS AND OBJECTIVES

-5.1 The aim of this CVAA is to document Ngāti Tamaoho's cultural values, interests, and associations with the site; identify specific cultural sites and resources; assess the values of these sites and resources; identify the potential impacts that arise from project activities and assess the significance of effect; and provide recommendations as to how to avoid, remedy or mitigate the potential effects to Ngāti Tamaoho.
+1. The aim of this CVA is to document Ngāti Tamaoho's cultural values, interests, and associations with the site; identify specific cultural sites and resources; assess the values of these sites and resources; identify the potential impacts that arise from project activities and assess the significance of effect; and provide recommendations as to how to avoid, remedy or mitigate the potential effects to Ngāti Tamaoho.

-5.2 This assessment will:
+This assessment will:

-- 5.2.1 provide a baseline of known environmental or natural features and resources that may hold cultural values; - 5.2.2 provide a statement of cultural association Ngāti Tamaoho has with the study area; - 5.2.3 identify any known cultural sites and resources within the study area; - 5.2.4 describe the value or significance of such sites and resources; - 5.2.5 identify the cultural constraints and risks associated with the study area and the potential significance of effects - 5.2.6 identify the aspirations of Ngāti Tamaoho for key values and features of this site so as to give the Client a basis for working with Ngāti Tamaoho to avoid adverse effects and protect cultural values.
+- 1. Provide a baseline of known environmental or natural features and resources that may hold cultural values. - 2. provide a statement of cultural association Ngāti Tamaoho has with the study area. - 3. identify any known cultural sites and resources within the study area. - 4. describe the value or significance of such sites and resources. - 5. identify the cultural constraints and risks associated with the study area and the potential significance of effects. - identify the aspirations of Ngāti Tamaoho for key values and features of this site so as to give the Client a basis for working with Ngāti Tamaoho to avoid adverse effects and protect cultural values.

-6.0 ASSUMPTIONS AND LIMITATIONS
+6. ASSUMPTIONS AND LIMITATIONS

-- 6.1 Ngāti Tamaoho are the experts of our own culture and tikanga.
+1. Ngāti Tamaoho are the experts of our own culture and tikanga.
 Through a necessity to work within a western planning framework we utilise planning language where possible to aid in mutual understanding, however there is difficulty in the translation and application of some core cultural concepts to such a framework.
 This is particularly an issue when segmenting or demarcating value spatially, when ascribing a type of significance hierarchy, and when limiting value to tangible elements, whereas Māori hold a holistic perspective that operates counter to typical western paradigms.
-This means that where there is doubt or confusion over a term or point of discussion, readers should contact Ngāti Tamaoho directly for clarification. - 6.2 Due to the sensitive nature of certain cultural knowledge, areas and sites (e.g. burial grounds), Ngāti Tamaoho reserves the right not to identify the exact spatial extents or provide full information of such areas to retain and protect this knowledge within the Ngāti Tamaoho.
+This means that where there is doubt or confusion over a term or point of discussion, readers should contact Ngāti Tamaoho directly for clarification.

+2. Due to the sensitive nature of certain cultural knowledge, areas and sites (e.g., burial grounds), Ngāti Tamaoho reserves the right not to identify the exact spatial extents or provide full information of such areas to retain and protect this knowledge within the Ngāti Tamaoho.
 In other situations, while a general area may be known to be of cultural significance the exact spatial extent or location of the site may have been lost over successive generations.
 Where possible and appropriate, sites are described and defined to enable discussion of the impacts while acknowledging these limitations.

-- 6.3 The environmental and archaeological data relied upon for elements of this report are derived from secondary sources and it is assumed the data and opinions within these and other secondary sources is reasonably accurate. - 6.4 The Auckland Council's Cultural Heritage Index and New Zealand Archaeology Association ArchSite databases are a record of known archaeological and historic sites.
+3. The environmental and archaeological data relied upon for elements of this report are derived from secondary sources and it is assumed the data and opinions within these and other secondary sources is reasonably accurate they do not include the cultural landscape as described by manawhenua.

+4. The Auckland Council's Cultural Heritage Index and New Zealand Archaeology Association Arch Site databases are a record of known archaeological and historic sites.
 They are not an exhaustive record of all surviving historic or cultural sites and resources and do not preclude the existence of further sites which are unknown at present.
 The databases also utilise a site location point co-ordinate system rather than detailing site extents or cultural landscapes.

-7.0 ENVIRONMENTAL ENHANCEMENT - TE WHAKAPAKARI I TE TAIAO
+7. ENVIRONMENTAL ENHANCEMENT - TE WHAKAPAKARI I TE TAIAO